GuohaoDai/guohaodai.github.io/_pages/life.md

-## College Life
+## Campus Life

 I had been living in a small town until I came to Shenzhen University (SZU), where I spent four precious years.
 This international city, Shenzhen, has made a great difference to me.
-Here, I met a group of lovely people and professors who have been so kind to me.
-Click [HERE](https://guohaodai.github.io/College_life_imgs/){: .btn--code} to see how chilled I was!
+Here, I met a group of lovely friends and professors who have been so kind to me.
+Click [HERE](https://guohaodai.github.io/szu_life_imgs/){: .btn--code} to see how chilled out I was!

 SZU has enabled me to construct my own methodology for facing the world and has given me clarity on what I should pursue.
 If I could go back to the moment of choosing my college, I think I would still choose SZU.